velvia/links/rust.md

 * [Rust TypeState Pattern](http://cliffle.com/blog/rust-typestate/)
 * [Pretty State Machines in Rust](https://hoverbear.org/blog/rust-state-machine-pattern/) - great article on diff state machine patterns, use of enums and structs
 * [Init Struct Pattern](https://xaeroxe.github.io/init-struct-pattern/) - on patterns for initializing structs
-* [Rc and RefCell tricks](http://i.hsfzxjy.site/2019-06-23-rc-refcell-pattern/) - good explanations of the two
 * [COW, Rust vs C++](https://oribenshir.github.io/afternoon_rusting/blog/copy-on-write) - great dive into details of copy-on-write.
 Might be a great pattern for working with things like strings, where cloning might be expensive.
 * [Magical Zero-Sized Types and Proofs](https://www.hardmo.de/article/2021-03-14-zst-proof-types.md) - for type masochists
 * [Structural Typing in Rust](https://beachape.com/blog/2021/05/25/structural-typing-in-rust/) - HLists, ability to use path-based and shape/signature based trait typing instead of by name